Frequently asked questions - FAQ's for Osteopathy and the Clinic

 Osteopaths are trained to examine areas of the body using a highly-developed sense of touch, known as palpation, to determine conditions and identify the body’s points of weakness or excessive strain.
 Osteopathy is a ‘package’ of care that includes skilled mobilising and manipulative techniques, reinforced by guidance on diet and exercise.

 The Osteopath will discuss with you the most appropriate treatment plan, estimating the likely number of sessions needed to treat your condition effectively.
 If the osteopath thinks that your condition is unlikely to respond to osteopathic treatment, you will be advised about how to seek further care.
-Osteopaths are skilled in diagnostic techniques and trained to identify when a patient needs to be referred to a GP.
+Osteopaths are skilled in diagnostic techniques and trained to identify when a patient needs to be referred to a GP or someone else.

 How long does a consultation last?